nestauk/afs_neighbourhood_analysis/outputs/figures/section_cluster_findings.md

 [^6]: The empty spaces in the middle of the map represent C/UAs that were excluded from the analysis as a consequence of missing data (see previous section).

-Both charts show some geographic patterns in the clustering such as the prevalence of London boroughs in Cluster 5, a group of contiguous C/UAs in the Sotu South, East and South West in cluster 0, and a band of C/UAs in cluster 1 cutting across the country from Hull to Blackpool.
+Both charts show some geographic patterns in the clustering such as the prevalence of London boroughs in Cluster 5, a group of contiguous C/UAs in the South, East and South West in cluster 0, and a band of C/UAs in cluster 1 cutting across the country from Hull to Blackpool.
 We also note that several large C/UAs in the midlands and the North including Birmingham, Manchester, Nottingham or Leicester are, differently from the C/UAs around them, assigned to Cluster 2.

 ![Geography of clusters in England](png/cluster_map.png){#fig:choropleth}